-Made with raw cashews and red bell pepper, this vegan cheddar cheesy dip or sauce is an irresistible treat.
+Made with raw cashews and red bell pepper, this cheesy-flavored vegan cheddar spread or sauce is an irresistible treat.
 Used in either way (or as a spread), it packs a flavorful punch.

 Though there’s no actual vegan cheese used here, the combination of cashews, red bell pepper, nutritional yeast, and smoky seasonings gives this a delicious, cheddar cheese-like flavor and texture.

-As a dip or spread: It’s fantastic on sliced fresh baguette, bruschetta, or whole-grain-crackers.
+- As a spread or dip: It’s fantastic on sliced fresh baguette, bruschetta, or whole-grain-crackers.
 It’s also great with an array of raw vegetables, especially celery, cauliflower, broccoli, and Belgian endive.
 And it’s so quick and easy to prepare.

 Barbecue seasoning: What gives this preparation its special kick is barbecue seasoning blend, which you can find in the spice section of any well-stocked supermarket.
 McCormick Grill Mates® is one of the popular brands; other brands can be found in specialty stores or online.